TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 * ``__init__`` functions return ``int``, not ``PyObject *``.

-* Use the docstring as the class docstring.
+* Use the docstring as the kundi docstring.

 * Although ``__new__`` and ``__init__`` functions must always
   accept both the ``args`` and ``kwargs`` objects, when converting